brancoo/Goal/README.md

 Work in progress...

 ## TO DO
- - [ ] - In Competition Activity you must be able to click on each item, and then, you will be able to see the matches of the team selected (and more info probably);
+ - [ x ] - In Competition Activity you must be able to click on each item, and then, you will be able to see the matches of the team selected (and more info probably);
+ - [ ] - Show entire squad of a selected team;
  - [ ] - Preventing app shutdown when user reaches the limit of requests.